A Long Exact Sequence in Symmetry Breaking: order parameter constraints, defect anomaly-matching, and higher Berry phases: Introduction

 The physical input relies on the recent concept of higher Berry phase and its associated bulk-boundary correspondence \cite{higherberry,Cordovaberry,antonlevberry,ashvinberry} which we also further develop.
 In particular, we formulate an interacting version of the Callias index theorem \cite{callias1978axial,bott1978some} which we believe will have further applications.

 As a computational tool, our long exact sequence turns out to be remarkably convenient.
 Different symmetry breaking patterns can be combined to calculate the classification of anomalies for a given symmetry group and dimension, often avoiding difficult spectral sequence calculations.
-For example, we use this idea in \S\ref{explicit_pin} to address an extension problem; other papers using this or closely related techniques to do computations include~\cite{HS13, Deb23, DDHM22, DL23, DYY}.
+Other papers using this or closely related techniques to do computations include~\cite{HS13, Deb23, DDHM22, DL23, DYY}.